Arts & Culture

+Our grantmaking and investments encourage interdisciplinary approaches to the broad field of community revitalization.
 We seek to make arts and culture as central to discussions of rebuilding and reinvigorating metropolitan areas as land use, housing, transportation, economic development and other more traditional disciplines.

+Our approach requires that all community members benefit from revitalization activity and from the integration of arts and culture into such efforts.
 We partner with organizations committed to creating opportunity for low-income and underrepresented people.
-Those partners include a wide range of entities from arts and culture organizations to community development corporations, and other public-sector and nonprofit agencies.
+Those partners include a wide range of entities from arts and culture organizations to community development corporations and other public-sector and nonprofit agencies.

 There is compelling evidence that arts and culture encourage participation in civic life and in discourse about the future of neighborhoods and cities.